melezhik/swat/README.md

 # Bringing all together

-All these things http method, http resource and check list comprise into essential swat entity called a _swat story_.
+All these things like http method, http resource and check list build up an essential swat entity called a _swat story_.

 Swat story is a very simple test plan, which could be expressed in a cucumber language as follows: